cqframework/cqf-ruler/README.md

 ## Related Projects

+[HAPI FHIR](https://github.com/hapifhir) - Provides the FHIR API and server upon which the cqf-ruler is built.

 [Clinical Quality Language](https://github.com/cqframework/clinical_quality_language) - Tooling in support of the CQL specification, including the CQL verifier/translator used in this project.

 [CQL Evaluator](https://github.com/DBCG/cql-evaluator) - Provides the CQL execution environment used by the cqf-ruler.